pocesar/angular-errorlookup/README.md

 But that's only for adding and manually setting error messages, which isn't much different from adding stuff to your controllers.
 We want moar.

-There are a couple of attributes you can display in your string messages:
+There are a couple of locals you can use in your string messages:

 ###### **`{{ label }}`**